Cookie preferences

 How has it been spreading?

-PadHer has reached 5 schools and 12 underserved communities in Africa and distributed over 5,000+ print comic books and 15,000+ free reusable sanitary pads.
-We have impacted over 20,000+ young schoolgirls!
+PadHer has reached 5 schools and 12 underserved communities in Africa, distributing over 5,000 printed comic books and 15,000 free reusable sanitary pads.
+By offering free downloads of our comic books on our website and Amazon, and developing an animated series to reach girls we cannot reach physically at the moment, we’ve impacted over 100,000 young schoolgirls!

 Our Hybrid Model